 friends to go to AMDXING.COM!
 All you need to do is

-fill in their email address after you click on THIS
+fill in their email address after you click on this LONG

-LINK.
-Then click SEND and away it goes!
+DISTANCE RECEPTION LINK.
+Then click SEND and away

 STEP #8 - Email me by clicking the link below.